 One of the proudest accomplishments a parent can have is watching their child grow up.
-Seeing them take their first steps, hearing their laugh, and finally saying their first words.
+Seeing them take their first steps, hearing their laughter, and finally saying their first words.
 Unfortunately, because eye doctors have to rely on verbal confirmation from children on what they see and how they see, doctors can only begin eye checking around three years old.
 Because of this, we lose that essential window of time to identify common eye diseases.
 Thankfully, with routine vision screening and photoscreening, doctors can better grasp your child’s eye problems, getting you a diagnosis earlier than ever.

 Common Childhood Eye Diseases

 How your child’s eye develops could change in an instant, which is why it is so important to bring them in to see a specialist for routine screenings – or photoscreenings, depending on their age.
 Doctors can then use their examinations to look for signs and symptoms of common eye diseases.

 The leading cause of vision loss among children.
 Amblyopia occurs when one eye becomes weaker than the other- which gave the disease the term “lazy eye.”
 Common causes for children developing amblyopia are untreated refractive errors, strabismus, or visual obstructions like drooping eyelids or cataracts.
 Though it is a preventable eye disease, Amblyopia still affects 2-3% of children.

 Also known as “cross-eyed,” strabismus can occur in 4% of children where one eye may become misaligned.
 This eye can turn inward (esotropia) or outward (exotropia).
 Strabismus could also be caused because of another medical condition.

 This non-refractive error occurs when the eye’s fluid pressure slowly increases and cannot drain correctly.
 Because the fluid has no exit route, it can build up over time, causing pressure damage to the optic nerve.
 Glaucoma can either be present at birth or develop with your child.